 Hope Salmonson, from Kjipuktuk (Halifax, Nova Scotia), is a queer, trans composer and tubist, trying to navigate the very big world around her.
 In 2017, she was accepted to Mount Allison University under a Mary Emerancy Pickard Music Scholarship, and studies composition under Dr. Kevin Morse.
 She has studied tuba and euphonium with Drs.
 Linda Pearse, Dale Sorensen and Olivier Huebscher.
 Hope will be graduating from Mount Allison in Spring 2022, and hopes to pursue a master’s degree.

 Beyond composition, Hope has forayed in academia relating to tuba and composition.
 In 2019, her essay “Not Quite Romeo: Berlioz, Smithson and the Unspoken Truth” was published in Nota Bene: Canadian Undergraduate Journal of Musicology.
-She is now undertaking research exploring connections between transgender identity, the self, and community as they relate to the compositional experience.
+In the summer of 2021, she undertook research exploring connections between transgender identity, the self, and community as they relate to the compositional experience.
 In her free time, Hope enjoys gaming, cooking for her loved ones, and singing.